multilogue/symposium/README.md

   - role:   human  # not the idiotic 'user', God forbid.
     name:   Alex
     content: Can we change human nature?

+  - role:   machine
+    name:   claude
+    content: Not clear...

+  - role:   human
+    name:   Alex
+    content: Still, can we?
 """
 kwargs = f"""  # this is a string in YAML format, f is used for parameters
   model:        claude-3-sonnet-20240229